GenoML/genoml.github.io/docs/setup/installation.md

 ```

 ## From GitHub source
-Altenranitvel, you can install GenoML directly from the GitHub repository (from source; master branch):
+Alternatively, you can install GenoML directly from the GitHub repository (from source; master branch):
 ```shell
 git clone https://github.com/GenoML/genoml2.git
 ```